Selling electronics to a pawn shop isn’t as easy as it sounds

 Understand the difference between pawning and selling

 When you give your electronic device to a pawn as collateral for a loan, it is called pawning.
 You can get a loan to the amount of value of the item as appraised by the pawnbroker.
 Once you payback the loan, you can get your item back.
-Selling on the other hand, is a simple transaction wherein you give the electronic device to the pawnbroker in exchange of a mutually agreed upon amount.
+Selling electronics on the other hand, is a simple transaction wherein you give the electronic device to the pawnbroker in exchange of a mutually agreed upon amount.

 Know what you can sell